 Who cannot participate?

 Some people are not eligible for our studies because:

 - They may have certain pre-existing illnesses that may confound the research findings

 - Their current treatment regimen should not be altered for purposes of voluntary research participation

 - They would be physically unable to engage in some of the activities required by our studies.

 A few of the more common reasons we find people to be ineligible are listed below:

 - Concurrent autoimmune disorder such as rheumatoid arthritis, or lupus

-- Chronic medical condition such as heart/respiratory disease, diabetes
+- Chronic medical condition such as heart/respiratory disease

-- History within the last two years of psychiatric hospitalization, drug/alcohol abuse, and/or cancer diagnosis
+- Sever psychiatric illness, history of drug/alcohol abuse, and/or cancer diagnosis

 - Use of certain prescribed medications